RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 .. image:: /images/connect3.png

 #.
-Under the heading incoming you will see the request made.
+Under the heading 'Incoming' you will see the request made.

 #.
-To complete the connection click the green 'Accept'button.
+To complete the connection click the green 'Accept' button.

 #.
 Finally you will be asked to enter the 4 digit code the requester was sent.
 The reason for this is to ensure safe and secure connections.